Saudi currency at weakest in two years on Khashoggi case

 In the forwards market, the dollar rose on Monday as high as 100 points against the riyal, a nine-month high, from 54 points on Friday.
 In 2016, it briefly rose above 1,000 points.

-Yields on Saudi Arabia’s U.S. dollar bonds climbed, mostly at the long end of the curve; its notes maturing in 2046 XS1508675508=TE were 15 basis points wider.
+Yields on Saudi Arabia’s U.S. dollar bonds climbed, mostly at the long end of the curve; its notes maturing in 2046 were 15 basis points wider.

 Krustins and other analysts noted that foreign investment flows into Saudi Arabia were already very low because of a weak private sector and uncertainty over regulation; this could limit the impact of any reduction of flows.